jacob-alford/schemata-ts/docs/modules/generic/optionFromExclude.ts.md

 ---
-title: generic/optionFromUndefined.ts
+title: generic/optionFromExclude.ts
-nav_order: 8
+nav_order: 6
 parent: Modules
 ---

-## optionFromUndefined overview
+## optionFromExclude overview

-Represents a conversion from an value that can be undefined to an Optional type
+Represents an exclusion of a supplied value where the exclusion is mapped to `None`.
+Requires an inner schemable, and an Eq instance which defaults to strict equality.

 Added in v0.0.4